aaronespasa/Music2Vibration/README.md

 Input: Spectrogram

-Output: Beats at X second
+Output: 1D Array with 100 columns (or other)

 ### 4. Model Inferer
 Input: Spectrogram